experimarketing/gcp_function_template/README.md

 4. You have removed any unused packages from the package.json.

 5. You have no dependencies that should be dev dependencies only.
+(Meaning, you forgot to make them dev only.)

 6. You must test 512MB, 1GB, 2GB, 4GB response speeds.
 Report your results in the ``ResponseTimes.md`` file.

+7. If you add any packages, you must list the license for that dependency.
+If not MIT, BSD, Apache 2.0, Unlicense, CCO, Zlib, ISC, you must request permission before using that dependency.

 ## Notes
 - Do not have multiple routes on the same endpoint, that do not share the same libraries.